katjaforbes-CX/MCX_Strategic_Reasoning_Kit/README.md

 ## Who Should Use This?

-- Product teams preparing for agent-led marketplaces
+- CX & Product teams preparing for agent-led marketplaces
 - Founders and entrepreneurs designing for AI-era discoverability
 - Marketing and CX professionals improving digital machine-readiness
 - Anyone interested in making their business machine-friendly